-Consuming triphala powder as a warm tea mixture supports the digestive fire, so that nutrition can be absorbed and waste materials can be eliminated.
+Consuming triphala powder as a warm tea mixture supports one's "digestive fire", so that nutrition can be absorbed and waste materials eliminated.

 Triphala is also considered to be more of a tonic because of its antioxidant compounds, like vitamin C, as well as its polyunsaturated omega oils.

-In addition to providing bowel regularity, it also benefits several areas of digestion such as helping to break down food in the stomach, the catabolism proteins, fats and carbohydrates in the small intestine and absorption of remaining nutrients in the colon.
+In addition to providing bowel regularity, it also benefits several areas of digestion such as helping to break down food in the stomach, the catabolism of proteins, fats and carbohydrates in the small intestine and the absorption of any remaining nutrients in the colon.

 One of the best parts about triphala is that it can be taken for its cleansing actions without having to significantly alter dietary practices.
-Of course, we always encourage a health promoting diet and lifestyle along with occasion cleansing regimes, but daily use of triphala tea or tablets over a 1-3 month period can complement any diet.
+Of course, we always encourage a health promoting diet and lifestyle along with occasional cleansing regimes but, generally speaking, daily use of triphala tea or tablets over a 1-3 month period can complement most any diet.

 Triphala powder is a popular herbal remedy for increasing weight loss when excess body weight or obesity is a chronic issue.
 Often times these conditions are associated with bowel congestion which further impedes digestive assimilation and liver function.

-Although modifying one's diet and lifestyle choices is highly advised in any weight loss program, triphala can be taken twice daily as a supplemental adjunct for increased effectiveness.
-In such cases, daily intake is usually recommended for at least a one or two month period.
+Although modifying one's diet and exercise activities is highly advised in any weight loss program, triphala can be taken twice daily for several months as a supplemental adjunct for increased effectiveness.

 The complete taste spectrum that triphala fruits provide, naturally promotes increased absorption of nutrients, which helps to satisfy the appetite and eliminate food cravings.
 Triphala powder steeped in hot water or mixed into warm water is therefore frequently recommended over tablets or capsules so that taste sensations can be activated in the mouth.

-In a study analyzing triphala's actions as an antiobesity agent, it was demonstrated to counter the effects of a high fat diet and was shown in other research to have lipid lowering effects on serum cholesterol levels.
+In research analyzing triphala's actions as an antiobesity agent, it was demonstrated to counter the effects of a high fat diet and was shown to have lipid lowering effects on LDL and total serum cholesterol levels.

 Triphala powder, being a combination of three different fruit varieties, contains a well-rounded amount of antioxidants.
 It is rich in polyphenols, glycosides, alkaloids and tannins, such as chebulagic acid and gallic acid.
 According to one study, its specific antioxidative effect is "more efficient due to the combined activity of the individual components."